 What insurance do you need with your mortgage?

 Getting the right insurance to protect you and your home financially is vital.
-Here’s the insurance you need, and other types also worth considering.
+Here’s the insurance you need in Ireland, and other types you may want to consider.

 Should you use a mortgage broker in Ireland?

-If you’re on the hunt for a new mortgage, finding the right deal can be tricky.
-Here’s how the right mortgage broker could save you time and money.
+If you’re on the hunt for a new mortgage, finding the right home loan takes time & effort.
+Here’s how a mortgage broker could save you time and money.

 If you dream of building your own home, a self build mortgage could help make it a reality.
 Here’s how they work, how much you can borrow, and what insurance you need.